 "Turning" the Stitch

 Sometimes it's difficult to come up with good names for things.
-I call this step 'turning the stitch,' but I don't know if there's a real name for it.
+We call this step "turning the stitch," but that may not be its real name.

 What you're doing is sliding the right-hand needle from the back to the front of the other needle.
 You're basically punching through with the working yarn so that it makes a loop on the right-hand needle.